eZanmoto/Bake/doc/functional_specification.md

 `/usr/share` on a Unix-like platform).
 This will be referred to as the templates directory for the remainder of this section.

+Project templates are located in the $BAKE\templates directory.
+An environment variable is used to allow access to the templates directory in a platform independent manner.

 #### Language Template Structure

 Templates for projects in specific languages are stored directly in the